lightning/bolts/08-transport.md

 This can be properly accounted for by rotating the key once the nonce dedicated to it exceeds 1000.

-Key rotation for a key `k` is performed according to the following:
+Key rotation for a key `k` is performed according to the following steps:

 1. Let `ck` be the chaining key obtained at the end of Act Three.
 2. `ck', k' = HKDF(ck, k)`